benchristel/preact-typescript-vite-taste/README.md

 yarn build
 ```

+This outputs files in the `dist` directory, which is symlinked to `docs`
+for easy deployment to GitHub Pages.

-To smoketest your production build before deploying it, I recommend installing `serve`:
+To smoketest your production build locally before deploying it, run:

 ```
-yarn global add serve
+yarn smoke
-serve dist
 ```

-You can then view your app at http://localhost:3000.
+This runs an HTTP server and opens the built app in your browser.

 ## Deploying